Los Angeles Sparks: 2004–2006: Further championship contention

 During the 2003-04 off-season, the Sparks signed two players, Tamika Whitmore and Teresa Weatherspoon, who had played for the New York Liberty.
 When the season began, the Sparks got off to a great start, but coach Cooper left at mid-season to seek a coaching job in the NBA.
 The loss of their coach was a factor in the team's so-so finish to the season, which ended with a record of 25–9.
 During the playoffs, the team lost in three games to the Sacramento Monarchs.

 The Sparks never recovered through the 2005 season and finished with a 17–17 record.
 They barely made the playoffs as the number-four seed.
 In the first round, the Sparks were outplayed and swept by the eventual champion Monarchs.

 In 2006, the Sparks played much better, posting a 25–9 record.
 In the playoffs, they defeated the Seattle Storm in three games.
 However, in the Western Conference finals, the Sparks' season was ended by the Monarchs for the third year in a row.

 2007: Rock bottom

-After the 2006 season ended, team owner Jerry Buss, who also owned the Lakers, announced he was selling the Sparks.
+After the 2006 season ended, team president Johnny Buss resigned, and his father, team owner, Jerry Buss announced he was selling the Sparks.
 On December 7, 2006, the Los Angeles Times reported the sale to an investor group led by Kathy Goodman and Carla Christofferson.
-Goodman is currently a high school teacher at HighTech-LA in Lake Balboa and was a former executive for Intermedia Films.
+Goodman is a former executive for Intermedia Films.
 Christofferson is a litigation attorney for the O’Melveny & Myers law firm and was Miss North Dakota USA in 1989.
-The day after the sale was announced, team star Lisa Leslie announced that she was pregnant and would not play in the WNBA in the 2007 season.

-The loss of Leslie for the year proved devastating, as the Sparks posted a league-worst 10–24 record.
-The record was also the worst in Sparks history, as the Sparks missed the playoffs for the first time since 1998.
+The day after the sale was announced, team star Lisa Leslie announced that she was pregnant and would not play in the 2007 season.
+The Sparks posted a league-worst 10–24 record, also the worst in Sparks history.
+They missed the playoffs for the first time since 1998.